Eryllium (ERY) Trading Down 19.7% This Week

 - HitCoin (HTC) traded flat against the dollar and now trades at $0.0001 or 0.00000001 BTC.

 Eryllium is a PoW/PoS coin that uses the X11 hashing algorithm.
 Its launch date was December 29th, 2016.
 Eryllium’s total supply is 18,111,856 coins and its circulating supply is 13,663,121 coins.
+Eryllium’s official message board is eryllium.net.
+The official website for Eryllium is eryllium.com.
 Eryllium’s official Twitter account is @eryllium and its Facebook page is accessible here.
-The official website for Eryllium is eryllium.com.
-Eryllium’s official message board is eryllium.net.

 Buying and Selling Eryllium

-Eryllium can be purchased on these cryptocurrency exchanges: Cryptopia and CoinExchange.
-It is usually not presently possible to purchase alternative cryptocurrencies such as Eryllium directly using US dollars.
-Investors seeking to trade Eryllium should first purchase Bitcoin or Ethereum using an exchange that deals in US dollars such as GDAX, Gemini or Changelly.
+Eryllium can be purchased on the following cryptocurrency exchanges: CoinExchange and Cryptopia.
+It is usually not currently possible to purchase alternative cryptocurrencies such as Eryllium directly using U.S. dollars.
+Investors seeking to acquire Eryllium should first purchase Bitcoin or Ethereum using an exchange that deals in U.S. dollars such as Gemini, Changelly or Coinbase.
 Investors can then use their newly-acquired Bitcoin or Ethereum to purchase Eryllium using one of the aforementioned exchanges.

 Receive News & Updates for Eryllium Daily - Enter your email address below to receive a concise daily summary of the latest news and updates for Eryllium and related cryptocurrencies with MarketBeat.com's FREE CryptoBeat newsletter.